-Such an approach, therefore, is principally a Melbourne and Sydney strategy - given the ridiculous housing prices paid in elite suburbs - but there may also be significant opportunities in the other capital cities.
+Such an approach, therefore, is principally a Melbourne and Sydney strategy, given the ridiculous housing prices paid in elite suburbs.
+However, there may also be significant opportunities in the other capital cities.

-A couple aged over 60 with more than \$3.2m in super may benefit significantly by withdrawing their excess above the \$3.2 Million combined TBC threshold and use that capital it to buy a larger home in say, Toorak or Potts Point - or massively increase the capital value of where they already live.
-Over time, the (tax-free) value of the property, based on historical experience, will increase, turbocharging their estate, as super did prior to the \$1.6 million super TBC!
+A couple aged over 60 with more than \$3.2m in super may benefit significantly by withdrawing their excess above the \$3.2 million combined TBC threshold, and use that capital to buy a larger home in a suburb such as Toorak or Potts Point, or massively increase the capital value of the home in which they already live.
+Over time, the (tax-free) value of the property - based on historical experience - will increase, thereby turbo-charging their estate, as super did prior to the \$1.6 million super TBC!